rushikc/pennywise/SETUP.md

   - Open your web browser and go to [https://console.firebase.google.com/](https://console.firebase.google.com/).
   - Select your project from the Firebase console.
   - In the left sidebar, navigate to **Firestore Database** under `build` optiuon, then click on the **Rules** tab.
-  - Replace `firestore.rules` with the following rules to restrict access to your email,
+  - Click on rules tab & replace with the following rules to restrict access to your email,
   - replace `your-email@gmail.com` with your actual email address.
   - You can add multiple user emails for a single app access via Google sign in
     ```txt